NursultanBazargaziyev/ts-weather-app/README.md

 #  Weather App 🌦️

 ## 1. What's This All About?
 Hey there!
 If you're like me and always wondering whether to grab an umbrella or put on some sunscreen, this weather app has got your back.
 It's made with some cool tools and can tell you the weather wherever you are.
+If you want to test it, you can visit website [here](https://weather-app-nursultan.netlify.app)

 ### Tools I Used
    - **TypeScript**: Keeps things neat and error-free (mostly!).